Sidney Rowlatt: Career

 Rowlatt decided to take up the law and was called to the Bar by the Inner Temple in 1886.
 He joined the Oxford circuit but made slow progress, devilling for Robert Finlay.
 When William Danckwerts took silk in 1900, the post of junior counsel to the Inland Revenue fell vacant and Finlay recommended Rowlatt.
 Then, in 1905 Finlay, now Attorney-General, gave him the post of Treasury devil, a role in which Rowlatt excelled with his energy and affability.
 He became a bencher of the Inner Temple in 1906 and later its Treasurer.

+He represented the Board of Trade during the British inquiry into the Titanic disaster.

 Rowlatt was appointed Recorder of Windsor and, in 1912, a judge of the King's Bench Division of the High Court, where among other matters he heard cases in the Revenue List.
-He was a courteous and scholarly judge, quick to see a point and unafraid to make up his mind.

 In 1918 he chaired the inquiry into alleged "Criminal conspiracies connected with revolutionary movements in India", the Rowlatt Committee.
 The inquiry led to the controversial “Rowlatt Act” in 1919.
 This unpopular legislation provided for stricter control of the freedom of press, arrests without warrant, indefinite detention without trial, and juryless in camera trials for proscribed political acts.
 The accused were denied the right to know the accusers and the evidence used in the trial.
 Indian nationalists called for protest against the Act, which led to an unprecedented response of unrest and protests.
 In the Punjab, this led to the Jallianwala Bagh massacre, also known as the Amritsar Massacre.

 Accepting the report of the Repressive Laws Committee, the imperial government repealed this act in March 1922.

 Rowlatt was known for the many tax cases he heard, particularly between 1923 and 1932, giving clear, concise and authoritative judgements, many of which are still cited today.

 As a judge of the King's Bench Division, Rowlatt also heard murder trials, including that of George Stagg, who was found guilty of the murder of Aston Villa F.C. footballer Tommy Ball in November 1923.

 Rowlatt retired in 1932 and was sworn of the Privy Council, under an arrangement brokered with Sir Claud Schuster whereby Rowlatt delayed his retirement for a year in exchange for a privy councillorship.
 As a result, he often in the Judicial Committee of the Privy Council, where his vote was crucial in the Labour Conventions Reference, which ended the Canadian "New Deal".
 The Canadian backlash was such that it indirectly led to the end of Privy Council appeals from Canada.
 Rowlatt's decisions in Australian cases were also badly received in that country.

 He chaired the Royal Commission on Betting (1932–33) and during World War II sat as chairman of the General Claims Tribunal.